Nearly every single person has been touched by a critical illness at some point in their lives, either directly or to someone they know.

 American Fidelity Assurance

-The Critical Illness insurance policy offered by American Fidelity includes lump-sum payments for eligible medical conditions.
+The Critical Illness insurance policy offered by American Fidelity includes lump-sum payments for eligible medical conditions and is considered one of the best critical illness insurance offers.
 Illnesses covered include major burns, major organ failure, heart attacks, and damage caused by a stroke.
 This is typically offered as an employer plan, and coverage and benefits varies according to state.

 Assurant Health Insurance